 - Improve quality of life and promote independence and self-worth

 - Provide respite and support for carers through our Sunflower Group for Carers

 - Offer peer support for anyone who feels socially isolated because of their condition

 - Receive a complementary therapy session to help relax your body and calm your mind

-- Drinks served during the day, as well as freshly cooked lunch served, all free of charge (special dietary requirements can be accommodated).
+- Drinks are served during the day, along with a freshly cooked lunch, all free of charge (special dietary requirements can be accommodated).

 When would I attend?